thalissa/swn/README.md

 * When rolling a skill, an attribute dialogue comes up that the player can select from.
 * Rolls will now show the modifiers used in the flavourtext section.
 Plan to tweak how this is displayed later, but this is good for now.

-#### 0.1.9 (Graphics Are Cool Update)
-* Updated a bunch of styling on the sheet!
-Now using a [cool background from Hubble](https://hubblesite.org/contents/media/images/2020/58/4778-Image) that's in the [public domain](https://hubblesite.org/copyright)!
-In the future I'll add a "Credits" section inside Foundry for this and any future images I use as well.

-For additional changelog notes, see CHANGELOG.md
+For additional changelog notes, see [CHANGELOG.md](https://github.com/thalissa/swn/blob/main/CHANGELOG.md)